 “While you may be turning to curbside or store pickup out of necessity, it’s important to remember that any interaction buyers have with you now will still influence how they view you tomorrow.
 Offering any new service will come with kinks to work out, but if you can implement store pickup well, it’s likely to continue to be a popular option and revenue driver for you after retail storefronts are opened back up.
 In short, don’t treat pickup like a temporary measure, because there’s a good chance when this is all said and done that you’ll keep the service around.”

-While we most often associate curbside pickup with takeout restaurants, grocery stores, and big box behemoths like Target and Walmart, these are not the only stores offering the service.
-Especially in our current times as many brick-and-mortar stores are forced to close their doors, brands are getting creative with their business models.
+While we most often associate curbside pickup with takeout restaurants, grocery stores chains and big box behemoths like Target and Walmart, these are not the only stores offering the service.

 Big brands aren’t the only ones able to quickly pivot to meet changing customer needs.
 Small local brands are also adding these valuable services.
-This seller of high-quality olive oils, vinegars, and other specialty foods has two physical retail locations in and around Austin, Texas.
-As more and more people are looking for ways to acquire perishables without going into stores, the company has been working with local fine food providers to create a curbside market selling local dairy and cheese, produce, wine and more.
+This seller of high-quality olive oils, vinegars and other specialty foods has two physical retail locations in and around Austin, Texas.
+They offer customers the option to select curbside delivery at checkout.
 They keep the items temperature controlled until the customer arrives to have them loaded into their car.

 It isn’t only big grocery chains that can help people get necessary groceries (and fun splurges) in a contactless way.
-Di Bruno Brothers is a Philadelphia-based chain of speciality grocery stores focusing on high-end cured meats and cheeses.
-They recently created curbside and delivery options for their five retail locations.
+Di Bruno Brothers is a Philadelphia-based chain of specialty grocery stores focusing on high-end cured meats and cheeses.
+They created curbside and delivery options for their five retail locations.
+Customers can set an account on their website so it recognizes them and knows their home store.
 Orders are ready for pickup within 24 hours of being placed, and the store also creates weekly specials just for their curbside orders.

 Now the most important question of all: Is curbside actually a good fit for your business model?
 While it’s great to be agile and pivot in light of changing circumstances, there are plenty of things to consider before jumping into curbside.